toptal/picasso/.changeset/wicked-icons-destroy.md

 ### SidebarItem

-- Changed submenus to a dropdown when in compact mode
+- Change sub-menus to a dropdown when in compact mode